flatpickles/sketchbook/docs/quick-start.md

 {
     "title": "Quick Start",
     "date": "2023-09-19",
-    "description": "This is the final project from the quick start guide", "params": {
+    "description": "This is the completed project from the quick start guide.", "params": {
         "rectSize": {
             "name": "Rect Size"